piskoviste/pisek/docs/cheatsheet.md

 pisek test -t 3
 ```

-Test all inputs (don't skip those which do not matter):
+Test all inputs (even when not necessary):
 ```bash
 pisek test -a
 ```